Table of contents

-Unless you have been living in Spain before the Brexit cut-off date, and fulfil the criteria for proving same, then British citizens you will need to obtain a Spanish residency visa in order to stay more than 90 days at a time.
+Unless you have been living in Spain before the Brexit cut-off date, and fulfil the criteria for proving same, then British citizens relocating to Spain from the UK will need to obtain a Spanish residency visa in order to stay more than 90 days at a time.

-Nonetheless, the Spanish authorities have provided a number of visa options for those considering a move to Spain, which we outline below:
+Nonetheless, the Spanish authorities have provided a number of visa options for those considering emigrating to Spain, which we outline below:

-3. How to move to spain through buying a property
+3. Can i move to spain through buying a property?

 While for some, renting in Spain is the preferred first step, in order to try-out life in Spain, this by itself will not confer a right to a visa.
 On the other hand, buying property in Spain with a value of €500k or more will provide you with a Spanish residency including a right to live and work here, in the same way Spanish nationals can, as a result of the Golden Visa Spain.